-Some people are not too keen on using an airplane restroom and try to avoid using them entirely because of its small size, germs, etc. The bad news is on long flights, sometimes you do not have a choice but to use these facilities.
+Some people are not too keen on using an airplane restroom and try to avoid using them entirely because of its small size, possible germs, etc. The bad news is on long flights, sometimes you do not have a choice but to use these facilities.
 The good news is using the airplane restroom gives you a chance to get up and stretch.
-In fact, an advantage to taking bathroom breaks on an airplane is if you have been sitting for awhile, this gives you the opportunity to move around and exercise your muscles, especially your leg and back muscles.
+In fact, an advantage to taking restroom breaks on an airplane is you have the opportunity to move around and exercise your muscles.

-Remember, on airlines you cannot stand by the laboratory area and wait in line for your turn.
-You must stay seated until you notice the restroom is free to be used.
+Remember, on airplanes you cannot stand by the laboratory area and wait in line for your turn.
+You must stay seated until you notice the restroom is vacant and free to be used.
 You may notice some airlines are lax about people lining up in the aisle, but it is best to stay seated until the restroom is unoccupied and available.

 For long flights, you may choose to use the restroom facilities at the airport before you board the airplane.
 If you do use the airplane restroom, make sure you wash your hands thoroughly before returning to your seat to avoid germs as much as possible.
 You may want to have some baby wipes or other sanitized napkins like Wet Ones handy to keep your hands germ-free.

 If you have been sitting for a long time during your plane flight, you need to move around.
-The one thing you do not want is the possibility of blood clots, or something else happening due to sitting still for a long period of time.
-Even if you just reach up and adjust the light or the air flow, do that for movement.
+The one thing you do not want is the possibility of blood clots, or something else happening due to sitting still for long periods of time.
+Even if you just reach up and adjust the light or the air flow -- do that for movement.